alaasmagi/PassMan/README.md

 ## How to run

-*  Download the folder corresponding to your preferred theme (dark mode or light mode)
+*  Download the folder corresponding to your preferred theme (dark mode or light mode).
 *  The app runs on Linux.
-Both _plug-n-play_ folders have Linux executables for _plug-n-play_ experience
+Both _plug-n-play_ folders have Linux executables for _plug-n-play_ experience.
-*  Ensure your system supports GTK 3.0 and SQLite
+*  Ensure your system supports GTK 3.0 and SQLite.

 ## Features
 *  Quite secure storage and management of passwords.